kubediag/kubediag/docs/design/commonevent-trigger.md

 ## Design

 The table below outlines the name and type of each PD-CEF field.
-See more PD-CEF details at https://support.pagerduty.com/docs/pd-cef.
+See more details at https://support.pagerduty.com/docs/pd-cef.

 |        Name        |                 Type                 |
 | :----------------: | :----------------------------------: |